 - Your Math Faculty average which is all CS and MATH courses including ACTSC, AMATH, CM, CO, PMATH and STAT,

 - Whether you have taken any enriched CS or Math courses,

 - Your workload in the term(s) you were taking CS 136/245/246,

 - Your Communication Skills course grades, and,

 - Your answers to the application questions.

 We're unable to provide any further information about the decision-making process because each application cohort is different.
-For students who are not successful in transferring to CS, they should look at the Computing Option if they want to add Computer Science study to their degree.
+For students who are not successful in transferring to CS, they should look at the Computing Minor if they want to add Computer Science study to their degree.

 When is the deadline to apply?

 Applications will be accepted three times a year; once per a term.
 The online applications typically open in the 3-4th week of the term and closes during the last month of the term (around the 2-3rd week or the 15th).
 Late applications will NOT be accepted.
 Results are typically released the first week of the following term.

 I'm currently a Math student and I'd like to transfer to CS.
 What do I do?